 Difference Between Bonus and Split Share:

 In addition to the above terms which are often used in the incorrect contexts, people often find it tough to differentiate between a bonus as well as a split share.
 Given here are the two chief differences that are existing between the two terms.

 The term bonus means something additional and unexpected which is offered as a prize of sorts.
-A bonus shares is something which is usually given as a free share to investors.
-Another common way of rewarding those who invest in the company could be in the form of dividend on bonus shares.
-A split share on the other hand is just a share which is split up.
+A bonus share is something that is usually given as a free share to investors.
+Another common way of rewarding those who invest in the company could be in the form of a dividend on bonus shares.
+A split share, on the other hand, is just a share that is split up.

-A bonus share does nothing to affect or alter the face value in any way, however as opposed to this a share split does alter the face value in a considerable manner.
+A bonus share does nothing to affect or alter the face value in any way, however, as opposed to this a share split does alter the face value in a considerable manner.
 In a split share, the issue of shares is reduced and the face value is reduced based on how the split has been done.

 Using these terms at random and in the wrong context could easily spell disaster for the company, especially if the employees look forward to some recognition and reward and do not get it after the task has been completed.